Documentation Standards & Authoring¶

 #+BEGIN_SRC shellblock showing a real-world example.- Integration

-Context on how the tool interacts with external software (e.g., EON config snippets).
+Context on how the tool interacts with external software (e.g., eOn config snippets).

 - API Reference